-20. Double-click the Layer 5 name in the Layers panel.
-Change the layer name to Icon Art.
-Choose Dark Green from the Color menu and click OK.
+20. Double-click the Layer 5 thumbnail in the Layers panel.
+In the Layer Options dialog box, change the layer name to Icon Art and choose Magenta from the Color menu, then click OK.

-The Color option determines the color of bounding box handles and other visual indicators for objects on a layer.
+The Color option has nothing to do with the stroke or fill colors used in the artwork on that layer; instead, it simply determines the color of bounding box handles and other visual indicators for objects on a layer.
 (The default for Layer 5, Yellow, can be very difficult to see.
-We chose Dark Green because it shows better in our screen shots.)
+We chose Magenta because it shows better in our screen shots.)